Zo-Bro-23/c29/README.md

   - [Customization](#customization)

 ## Installation
-I'm working on a distributable release, but for now, you'll have to fork the repo and run ```node index.js```.
+If you're on Windows, download and install the [latest release](https://github.com/Zo-Bro-23/c29/releases/).
+If you're on Mac or Linux, you'll have to fork the repo and run ```node index.js```.
+I recommend using cron jobs to run C29 on startup after each login!

 ## Getting started
 Right out of the box, the default configuration works!
 Press ```CTRL+SHIFT+ALT+3``` and ```CTRL+SHIFT+ALT+4``` to adjust the autocenter strength of the wheel.
 You can use ```CMD``` on Mac, but I think only the left ```CTRL``` and ```CMD``` work.
 I'm using a keyboard shortcut wrapper, so learn more about shortcut configuration [here](https://www.npmjs.com/package/node-global-key-listener).
 Similarly, you can use the shortcuts ```CTRL+SHIFT+ALT+5``` and ```CTRL+SHIFT+ALT+6``` to adjust the range of the wheel.
 You can also use ```CTRL+SHIFT+ALT+7``` to reapply saved settings, which can be useful for situations when (badly designed) games change the wheel's settings from what you've configured.
 It's very inconvenient to have these unwieldy shortcuts, however, so you can configure buttons on your wheel to correspond to these shortcuts, as I have done.
 For example, ```PS+Dial``` changes the range of my wheel!